IldarS2000/ETL-process/README.md

 <img src="scheme.png">

 ### Executing main.py:
-Tables in SCD1 form, update insert and delete pull ups from source to staging then to data warehouse after ETL, system builds required reports (data mart)
+Tables in SCD1 form, update insert and delete pull up from source to staging then to data warehouse after ETL, then system builds required reports (data mart).